pycfast.CFASTModel#

 • fire (int | str | None, optional) – Fire identifier.
 Can be: - int: Fire index (0-based) - str: “fire_id” or “id” (yes it’s different) - None: Updates first fire (index 0)

 • **kwargs (Any) – Fire object attributes to update.
-See Fires class documentation for available parameters.
+See Fire class documentation for available parameters. data_table accepts list, dict, numpy ndarray, or pandas DataFrame — coercion is handled by Fire.

 Returns: